Turoe Stone

-The Turoe stone is a granite stone decorated in a Celtic style located in the village of Bullaun, County Galway, Ireland, 6 km north of Loughrea off the R350 regional road.
-It probably dates to about the period 100 BC to 100 AD.
-The stone is positioned in a covered protective structure on the lawn in front of Turoe House, set in a concrete base surrounded by a metal cattle grill.
+The Turoe stone is a 1.2 metre tall granite stone decorated in a Celtic style normally located in the village of Bullaun, County Galway, Ireland, 6 km north of Loughrea off the R350 regional road.
+It probably dates to about the period 100 BC to AD 100.
+The stone is usually positioned on the lawn in front of Turoe House, set in a concrete base surrounded by a metal cattle grill.